Banking and Investment

 8. Join student societies and actively participate eg: The Guild, CapitOx, The Oxford Alpha Fund, The Finance Society

-10. Think outside the box – don't apply to a firm just because you like the "brand name".
+9. Think outside the box – don't apply to a firm just because you like the "brand name".
 Think about whether they do the type of work you're interested in and/or if it's your preferred work environment.

 Preparing for Interviews

-Each firm/division/team creates an assessment process that they believe is the most effective for evaluating applicants' abilities and motivations for the role - so they can vary.
+Each firm/division/team creates an assessment process that they believe is the most effective means of evaluating applicants' abilities and motivations for the role - so they can vary.
 Check the firm's websites (many have comprehensive information about the process) and ask recruiters at events about the process and how best to prepare.

 Postgraduate students

-General vacancies and occupation information
+Sector vacancies and occupation information

 Online test and technical preparation resources